aws-samples/managing-chat-history-and-context-at-scale-in-generative-ai-chatbots/README.md

 3. Relevance vs. Redundancy:
     - Passing too much data to the LLM can introduce noise, reducing response quality.
     - Including redundant information overwhelms the LLM and consumes valuable tokens.
-4. Scalable Data Management:
+4. Data Management Challenges:
-    - The chat system must handle growing volumes of messages while ensuring each message is quickly stored and queried.
+    - The chat system must efficiently handle growing volumes of messages.
-    - Summarizing chat data is essential for balancing storage costs with efficient retrieval.
+    - Ensuring each message is quickly stored and queried is critical for performance.